HardoModo/Dev10_Week8_Assessment/README.md

 ## ETL Steps

 Using the [ABS APIs for 2019](https://www.census.gov/data/developers/data-sets/abs.2019.html).
-Each step is more thouroughly noted in the notebook as Markdown
+Each step is more thoroughly noted in the notebook as Markdown

 1. Consume the API
 2. Clean the data